VPN: Virtual Private Network

 , sudo ipsec up hide.me

-).The Gnome Extension
+).The Gnome VPN custom extension

 First we will need to install the argos gnome extension (https://extensions.gnome.org/extension/1176/argos/), using either Firefox or Chromium/Chrome, then we have to patch it for Gnome 3.36+ compatibility